-- On-line resource not scheduled for Regulation: - The Energy Dispatch must be greater than or equal to the lower operating limit. - The sum of the Energy Dispatch and the Non-Spinning and Spinning Reserve Awards must be less than or equal to the lower of the upper economic limit or the upper operating limit. - On-line resource scheduled for Regulation: - The Energy Dispatch minus the Regulation Down Award must be greater than or equal to the higher of the lower regulating limit or the lower operating limit.

-- The sum of the Energy Dispatch and the Non-Spinning and Spinning Reserve Awards must be less than or equal to the upper economic limit. - The sum of the Energy Dispatch and the Non-Spinning, Spinning, and Regulation Up Awards must be less than or equal to the lower of the upper regulating limit or the upper operating limit.
+- > On-line resource not scheduled for Regulation: - The Energy Dispatch must be greater than or equal to the lower operating limit. - The sum of the Energy Dispatch and the Non-Spinning and Spinning Reserve Awards must be less than or equal to the lower of the upper economic limit or the upper operating limit. - > On-line resource scheduled for Regulation: - The Energy Dispatch minus the Regulation Down Award must be greater than or equal to the higher of the lower regulating limit or the lower operating limit. - The sum of the Energy Dispatch and the Non-Spinning and Spinning Reserve Awards must be less than or equal to the upper economic limit. - The sum of the Energy Dispatch and the Non-Spinning, Spinning, and Regulation Up Awards must be less than or equal to the lower of the upper regulating limit or the upper operating limit. - > Off-line resource awarded Non-Spinning Reserve: - The Energy Dispatch must be zero.